-An Educational Center of Expertise in One Health: Water, Animals, Food, and Society was established within the UC Global Health Institute by UC Davis along with our partners at UC Riverside in a north-south partnership.
-Patricia Conrad of the UC Davis School of Veterinary Medicine is co-director with UC Riverside economist Anil Deolalikar.
+The Center of Expertise in One Health: Water, Animals, Food and Society was established within the UC Global Health Institute (UCGHI) by UC Davis with partners at UC Riverside.
+The Center of Expertise seeks to assess and respond to global problems arising at the human-water-animal-food interface.

 Led by Co-Directors Patricia Conrad of UC Davis and Bruce Link of UC Riverside, the Center implements research programs in multiple areas concerning global health including emerging zoonotic disease surveillance (capitalizing on the PREDICT project of the One Health Institute), human and animal nutrition, water scarcity and quality, food safety and ecosystem management, agricultural production, biotechnology and food scarcity.
 Through fellowship opportunities in California and abroad, the Center is training the next generation of global leaders, health workers, scientists and engineers in the One Health approach.